carbon-steel/detour.nvim/README.md

-    vim.cmd.terminal('tig')     -- open a terminal buffer running tig vim.bo.bufhidden = 'delete' -- close the terminal when window closes
+    vim.cmd.terminal('tig')     -- open a terminal buffer running tig vim.bo.bufhidden = 'delete' -- close the terminal when window closes vim.wo[popup_id].signcolumn = "no" -- In Neovim 0.10, the signcolumn can push the TUI a bit out of window

     -- It's common for people to have `<Esc>` mapped to `<C-\><C-n>` for terminals.
     -- This can get in the way when interacting with TUIs.